Kwpolska/aurqt/README.rst

 aurqt.
 A graphical AUR manager.
 ================================
 :Info: This is the README file for aurqt.
-:Author: Chris “Kwpolska” Warrick <kwpolska@kwpolska.tk>
+:Author: Chris Warrick <chris@chriswarrick.com>
-:Date: 2013-07-14
+:Date: 2015-01-01
 :Version: 0.2.2

 .. index: README